Lytton Report

-The five-member commission headed by British politician The Earl of Lytton announced its conclusions in October 1932.
-It stated that Japan was the aggressor, had wrongfully invaded Manchuria and that it should be returned to the Chinese.
-It also argued that the Japanese puppet state of Manchukuo should not be recognized, and recommended Manchurian autonomy under Chinese sovereignty.
+The five-member commission, headed by British politician the Earl of Lytton, announced its conclusions in October 1932.
+It stated that the Empire of Japan must withdraw from Manchuria, recognized Chinese sovereignty of Manchuria, and refused to recognize the Japanese puppet state of Manchukuo.
 The League of Nations General Assembly adopted the report, and Japan quit the League.
-The recommendations went into effect after Japan surrendered in 1945.
+The recommendations went into effect after Japan surrendered in World War II in 1945.

-The Commission
+Commission

-The Lytton Commission, headed by Lord Lytton, included four other members, one each from the US (Major General Frank Ross McCoy), Germany (Dr. Heinrich Schnee), Italy (Luigi Aldrovandi Marescotti), and France (General Henri Claudel).
+The Lytton Commission, headed by Lord Lytton, included four other members, one each from the United States (Major-General Frank Ross McCoy), Germany (Dr Heinrich Schnee), Italy (Count Luigi Aldrovandi Marescotti), and France (General Henri Claudel).

+1932 Manchuria visits

 The group spent six weeks in Manchuria in spring 1932 (despite having been sent in December 1931) on a fact-finding mission after they had met government leaders in the Republic of China and in Japan.

-It was hoped that the report would defuse the hostilities between Japan and China and thus help maintain peace and stability in the Far East.
+There were also members of the commission in September 1932.
+At the time, Manchuria was plagued by a series of train attacks, many of which sabotaged the railways with explosions.
+The bandits were planning an attack on the express train transporting the German governor Heinrich Schnee and French general Henri Claudel, representative of the Lytton Commission during their voyage back to Europe.
+They planned to kidnap them and then demand ransom.
+Airplanes were used during their journey as a safety measure to prevent it.